 It’s these kinds of annoying mistakes that we want to avoid with implementing easy and intuitive checks.
 By using Contentful's features like tasks, comments and scheduled publishing, you can set up an editorial workflow that makes certain only approved content is published.
-You'll need an enterprise account and the tasks app to use them, but everyone has access to comments and scheduled publishing!
+You'll need a premium plan and the tasks app to use them, but everyone has access to comments and scheduled publishing!

 By reading this guide, you will learn how to: